software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 {: .important-title }

-> Exercise 2
+> 🎯 Exercise 2
 >
-> Choose a new (not the same team member as during the previous Sprint) Scrum Master among the team members for the third Sprint.
+> Choose a new (not the same team member as during the previous sprints) Scrum Master among the team members for the third Sprint.

 ## 🏃‍♂️ Sprint 3 planning